Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Related Work

-We could not find any software engineering research investigating the meaning of success for OSS contributors, but there are several studies about being a ``great" software engineer and a ``great'' manager.
-Li et.al~\cite{li2020distinguishes} conducted a study to reveal the characteristics that distinguish ``great'' software engineers.
-Authors found that the top five characteristics are writing good code, regulating behaviors to account for future value and costs, exercising informed decision-making, avoiding making colleagues’ work harder, and constantly learning.
-Kalliamvakou et. al~\cite{kalliamvakou2017makes} investigated the attributes of a ``great" manager.
-According to their study, some level of technical skills is necessary, but not as relevant as management skills to guide engineers to make decisions, to motivate them, and to mediate their presence in the organization.
-The focus of both studies is not on what means to be a successful software engineer or manager---``greatness''---, but the competences and skills to be ``great."

-Kimmelmann~\cite{kimmelmann2013career} investigated the technical, social, and personal competencies developers need according to their stage in OSS projects.
-The author argues that these competences can support or hinder a successful career by regulating professional behavior.
-The author investigated the competences and skills needed to advance in an OSS career, but not what it means to be successful.
+Past research have been dedicated to providing answers to the question of what attributes and skills make someone successful in their current profession, using the term ``great'' as a proxy for success.
+Li et al.~\cite{li2020distinguishes} conducted a study to identify the characteristics that distinguish ``great'' software engineers.
+The authors found that the top five characteristics are writing good code, regulating behaviors to account for future value and costs, exercising informed decision-making, avoiding making colleagues’ work harder, and constantly learning.
+Kalliamvakou et al.~\cite{kalliamvakou2017makes} investigated the attributes of a ``great" manager.
+According to their study, some level of technical skill is necessary, but they are not as relevant as management skills to guide engineers to make decisions, to motivate them, and to mediate their presence in the organization.
+Dias et al.~\cite{dias2021makes} presented a conceptual framework to explain how management, social, technical, and personality attributes are connected.
+They noted that a great maintainer needs both technical excellence and good communication.
+Through six interviews, Kimmelmann~\cite{kimmelmann2013career} investigated the technical, social, and personal competencies developers need according to their stage in OSS projects, and claims that these competences can support or hinder a successful career by regulating professional behavior.

-Some researchers investigated success from the point of view of the OSS projects.
-Crowston et al.~\cite{crowston2003defining} analyzed how to assess the success of OSS projects, based on a literature review and the opinion of SlashDot OSS developers.
-Subramaniam et al.~\cite{subramaniam2009determinants} also assessed the success of OSS projects by using longitudinal data on OSS projects and examining the relationship between OSS project success and OSS project characteristics.
-Midha et al.~\cite{midha2012factors} selected two measures of OSS project success, project popularity and developer activity, to apply and investigate over 283 OSS projects over time.
-Sen et al.~\cite{sen2012open} also presented a study about the definition and metrics to evaluate the success of OSS projects.